 Our first recommended location for expending calories are the Sea Ranch recreation centers.
 Located along the western side of the Highway 1, they truly help make Sea Ranch a teen friendly vacation location.
 They are: Moonraker, Ohlson, and Del Mar Recreation Centers.
 Each center has a swimming pool, sauna, dressing room and showers.
 Basketball and tennis are also available.

 Consider packing your trail bike or renting a bike to ride the Sea Ranch Trails.
 It is important to note there are specific trails designed for bikes and frequently used by others enjoying their teen friendly vacation too.

 Bikes are not, however, allowed on the bluff trails.
 If you do not see a bike symbol on a trail marker then you must not bring your bike.

-As a guest in Sea Ranch you can rent bikes through Sea Ranch Supply.
+As a guest in Sea Ranch, you can rent bikes through Sea Ranch Supply.
 Rental rate is $40 per bike per day (24 hour period).
-They deliver them free to any vacation rental on the Sea Ranch or to the Sea Ranch Lodge or to any Sea Ranch homeowner, at which time you fill out a little paperwork and you’re done.
+They deliver your bikes free to any vacation rental on the Sea Ranch or to the Sea Ranch Lodge or to any Sea Ranch homeowner, at which time you fill out a little paperwork and you’re done.
 They also come back and pick up our bikes whenever you like.
 Currently they rent only adult size bikes.
 Renters are,of course,responsible for the condition of bikes rented.

 Remember, their “fleet” of bikes isn’t huge, so reserve yours as soon as you can.
 They deliver and pick up directly to your vacation rental!